How to write briefs that deliver great design work

 Delivering the brief

 Ideally, the briefing will happen face-to-face.
-That way you can iron out any confusion, discuss any challenges and answer any outstanding questions.
+That way you can iron out any confusion, discuss any challenges, and answer any outstanding questions.
 However, you’ll still need to get the brief down on paper, even if you brief face to face.
-The agency or designer need it to be able to price up the job and allocate resources, and they’ll use it as a guide to work to once they start.
+The agency or designer needs it to be able to price up the job and allocate resources, and they’ll use it as a guide to work to once they start.
 You need it to formulate your thinking, align your internal stakeholders, if you have any, and evaluate the work when it comes back.